-A retirement gap is when the amount you’re on track to have when you retire is less than what you’ll actually need to retire the way you want.
+The definition of a retirement gap is when the money you’re on track to have when you retire is less than what you’ll actually need to retire the way you want.

-Don’t be intimidated if you have a retirement gap.
-There are steps you can take now to bridge the retirement gap, keep your savings intact or even increase them and ensure that you can sustain yourself throughout retirement.
+All may not be lost if you have a retirement savings gap.
+There are steps you can take now to bridge the gap, increase your savings and ensure you can sustain yourself throughout retirement.

-Take a look at your budget and adjust your spending habits on things like restaurants and vacations, and transfer high-interest credit card balances to low-interest cards to pay down balances faster.
+One way to close the retirement income gap is to ramp up your savings now.
+Start by taking a look at your budget, then reduce your spending on extras like restaurant meals and vacations.
+Next, transfer high-interest credit card balances to a card with a more competitive rate like LGFCU’s Visa® Credit Card to pay down balances faster.
 Then consider maxing out catch-up contributions to your 401(k), supplemental retirement plan or IRA.

-Your Social Security benefits increase by a certain percentage if you delay retirement beyond full retirement age, up to age 70.
+If you’ll be short on income at the time of your predicted retirement, you may want to wait to retire.
+This retirement strategy often employed when you’re counting on Social Security benefits.
+Waiting means your Social Security benefits increase by a certain percentage if you delay retirement at least until full retirement age, up to age 70.
 The chart below shows you how much more your benefits increase for each year you delay retirement, based on the year of your birth.

-Rather than moving all of your money to more conservative options as you age, talk to a financial professional to help you find a mix of investments that can grow your retirement funds.
-Setting up a Share Term Certificate ladder with staggering maturity dates can also provide rolling funds to help you bridge the retirement gap.
+Reconsider your investment strategy.
+Rather than moving all your money to more conservative options as you age, talk to a financial professional to help you find a mix of investments that can grow your retirement funds in a shorter timeframe.
+Setting up a Share Term Certificate with staggering maturity dates may also provide rolling funds to help you bridge the retirement gap.